Pictured: Oak-loving Trich (Tricholoma dryophilum)

-Aaron Tupac-Thompson is the personable and passionate organizer behind Exploring the Mycoverse, a community science project dedicated to fungi and hosted by Arlington Garden.
+Aaron Tupac-Thompson is the organizer behind Exploring the Mycoverse, a community science project dedicated to fungi and hosted by Arlington Garden.
 Tupac-Thompson organizes “fungi reading discussions, fungi film screenings, fungi forays, fungi feasts … all to connect fungi-curious folks with each other and fungi.”
-The following interview been edited for clarity and length.
+The following interview is a wide ranging discussion of fungi and fungi-plant relationships.
+It been edited and organized for clarity and length.

 AJ: I would love to facilitate you going off on the topics that you care about!
-Everyone seems to be “passionate” about everything in the age of self-marketing, but some things in the world really are worth being passionate about, and fungi are definitely one of those things!
+Everyone seems to be passionate about everything in the age of self-marketing, but a lot of things in the world are worth being passionate about, and fungi are definitely one of those!

 AJ: What about being into mushrooms in Southern California?
 Isn’t it too dry for mushrooms?

 AT: Most people don’t think to go looking for mushrooms in Southern California, but they do exist!
 Just last month I went up into the San Gabriel Mountains up to where the snow was melting and found a species of mushroom – Subalpine waxycap, Hygrophorus subalpinus (pictured above)– that had never been documented on iNaturalist this far south in Southern California.
 There’s so much exciting research and conservation work to be done.

 AJ: Did you hunt for mushrooms as a child?
 Did you have (or do you have) a favorite fungus?